One of the main arguments against pipeline companies is that they “destroy the environment”. But…

 Before kicking off an oil- or gas-related pipeline project, it’s imperative that baseline data, or a detailed description of the site, is collected.
 Baseline data is collected either by the landowner or a hired technical services provider.
 In addition, a compensation packet should address any losses incurred by the landowner due to lost grazing and/or crop income.

-Be sure to follow this checklist of baseline data for reclamation to ensure a successful project:
+Be sure to follow this pipeline reclamation checklist of baseline data for reclamation to ensure a successful project:

 An erosion control plan.
 How erosion will be contained during reclamation.